iluvjava/Maths/Notebook 2.0/AMATH 584/Conjugate Gradient with Krylov Subspace.md

 ---
 ### **Unusual Connections**

-If we are dealing with Krylov Subspace, and we know that Krylov Subspace are relevant to Arnoldi Iterations, and Lancosz Iterations in the Symmetric Case.
+If we are dealing with Krylov Subspace, and we know that Krylov Subspace are relevant to Arnoldi Iterations, and Lanczos Iterations in the Symmetric Case.

 Therefore, there exists an Arnoldi Iterations interpretations of the conjugate gradient algorithm.